Rai321han/OOP-JavaScript-/OOP Concepts/Inheritance/Inheritance.md

 # Inheritance

 Inheritance in OOP is a way to inherit properties of a class to another.
-The former class is called the base class or parent class and the later class is called the child class In JavaScript although we see 'class' syntax, behind the scene everything is done using function and prototype chaining.
+The former class is called the base class or parent/super class and the later class is called the child class.
+In JavaScript although we see `class` syntax, behind the scene everything is done using function and prototype chaining.
-'class' based syntax are just synthectical sugar you can say.
-But they improve legibility and programmer from other languages can find these syntax familiar.
+`class` based syntax are just synthectical sugar you can say.
+But they improve legibility.
+Programmer from other languages can find these syntax familiar.

 Let's see how inheritance is done in JavaScript!

 First make a general Car class which is going to be a parent class.